noah-nuebling/mf-xcloc-editor/README.md

 #### Improvements over Xcode's xcloc editor

 - Don't have to download Xcode (large)
-- Small size – can be shipped in a bundle with your .xcloc files.
 - Doesn't have Xcode sidebar which is useless to localizers and may be intimidating.
 - All project files are layed out flat in the sidebar, so localizers don't have to search through the folder hierarchy in your project.
 - Easy and powerful filtering / searching in strings from *all* project files, which could e.g. help localizers easily reference how a term is localized in other parts of the app.
 (There's no glossary support, but this may be good enough)